abhaybd/BeakerUtil/README.md

 ### Using `beakerutil launch`

-With BeakerUtil, you can specify different launch configurations in `~/.beakerutil/launch.conf`, with different parameters.
+With BeakerUtil, you can specify different launch configurations in `~/.beakerutil/launch.conf` with different parameters, which can effectively be used as an alias to launch sessions quickly.
+For example, with my config below, I can run `beakerlaunch phobos` to quickly launch a CPU-only job on phobos for managing files on WEKA.

 Clusters can be specified with a regex to match to multiple clusters.
 Additionally, the `DEFAULT` configuration specify parameters to be applied for every launch configuration, but can be overridden.
-For example, this is my `launch.conf`:
+For reference, this is my `launch.conf`:

 ```
 DEFAULT: